Internal Road Network

 - As outdoor lighting in camps is limited, a torch/headlamp is required when walking outside at night.

 - Guests should take precautions against malaria when visiting Mapungubwe.

 - All Mapungubwe’s camps are accessible by normal sedan vehicles, but it is advisable to have a 4x4 or high clearance vehicle to ensure an enjoyable drive inside the park.
 There are also a number of eco-trails for which a 4x4 is required.

 - The closest shops and fuel supplies to Mapungubwe are in Alldays and Musina, both about 70 km’s from the Park.
-However, the Restaurant, Curio Shop and Mini Confluence Shop sell basic food supplies.
+We only sell snacks and refreshments at the Park.

 - The are no debit card facilities available in the Park.
 Payments can only be made via cash or credit card.
 Cheques are not accepted.